Tottenham complete £25m Bergwijn signing from PSV | Goal.com

 However, the lure of the Premier League has proven too strong to ignore, and he has become Tottenham's second new arrival of the winter transfer window.

-Spurs have released an official statement on their website, which reads: "We are delighted to announce the signing of Steven Bergwijn from Eredivisie side PSV Eindhoven.
+Bergwijn will inherit Christian Eriksen's No.23 shirt following his move to Inter, with Spurs confirming the transfer on Wednesday morning: "We are delighted to announce the signing of Steven Bergwijn from Eredivisie side PSV Eindhoven.

 Benfica midfielder Gedson Fernandes joined the club on an 18-month loan deal earlier this month, while the north Londoners have also confirmed they've activated an option to sign Giovani Lo Celso on a permanent basis.